-Terri Hopkins, Administrative Assistant
+Tracy Thomas, Administrative Assistant

+- Department of Education

+- Department of Human Development and Family Science

+- Department of Management and Business

+- Department of Psychology

+- Department of Sociology, Social Work, and Criminal Justice

+- Teacher Education Program

-- Department of Education - Department of Human Development and Family Science - Department of Psychology - Department of Sociology, Social Work, and Criminal Justice - Early Learning Center - Harrisburg Institute for Community Research and Collaborative Partnerships
+- Early Learning Center

+- Harrisburg Institute for Community Research and Collaborative Partnerships

+- International Business Institute

-The School of Education and Social Sciences prepares students to serve God in church, society, and their professions by applying their understanding of human thought and development, learning, social structures, and interactions to complex social issues and environments.
-The School consists of four academic departments, the Early Learning Center, and the Harrisburg Institute for Community Research and Collaborative Partnerships.
-Nine majors and 17 minors/concentrations are available within the School.
-The Departments of Education, Human Development and Family Science, Psychology, Sociology and Social Work and Criminal Justice partner in experiential learning and applied research opportunities with the Early Learning Center and the Harrisburg Institute.
-Benjamin Franklin said, "The great aim and end of all learning is service to society."
-The School of Education and Social Sciences prepares people-oriented people to better serve others in church, society and our world.
+The School of Business, Education and Social Sciences prepares students to serve God in church, society, and their professions by applying their understanding of human thought and development, learning, social and economic structures, and interactions to complex social issues and environments.
+The School consists of five academic departments, the Teacher Education Program, the Early Learning Center, the Harrisburg Institute for Community Research and Collaborative Partnerships, and the International Business Institute.
+Twenty-six majors and 23 minors/concentrations are available within the School.